The New Zealand Army’s contribution to the UNITAF and UNOSOM Missions consisted of.

 Issued from UN Stocks, worn daily.

 PASGT Kevlar Helmet

-Worn on a daily basis.
+Worn daily.
 Use of covers on Kevlar helmets was not standardised, some were worn with covers others without covers.

 NZ Manufactured Blue Covers designed for the PASGT helmets were utilised, these were plain blue with no markings.

-Blue Covers designed for the M1 Steel helmet were also utilised as were covers designed for the M1 Helmet in the various types NZ DPM Pattern.
+Blue Covers designed for the M1 Steel helmet were also utilised, as were covers designed for the M1 Helmet in the various types of NZ DPM Pattern.

 As per the NZ Military conventions of the day, Rank insignia was worn as follows.